 In 1944, due to the ongoing world war, Commencement was held on July 3, but this marks the first time that Commencement took place on the Homewood Campus, in front of Gilman Hall, using the steps and terrace as a stage.
 For many years, this event took place open to the elements, but in the 1970s, the University began erecting a tent, covering most of the quad, and this practice continued through 2000.

 Due to a major landscaping project that began in summer 2000, a tent was no longer feasible, due to irrigation pipes.
 It was decided to move Commencement to Homewood Field in 2001.
-Many graduates have fond memories of attending Commencement among the academic buildings, but the seating at Homewood Field accommodates more people and gives a better field of view to those watching their friends and family graduate.
+Many graduates had fond memories of attending Commencement among the academic buildings, but the seating at Homewood Field accommodated more people and gave a better field of view to those watching their friends and family graduate.